First impressions are key.

 Working with an interview coach is a great idea to help you prepare for your interview because they are well versed in interview etiquette and the types of questions you'll likely be asked.
 They can also guide you through personalized tips to tackle challenges specific to you during the interview process.

 Use the tips above to make a good impression the first time, and it will put you on the path to making a good impression every time.
-To sum it up, practice, prepare, and ask for support to nail the interview and land the job.
+To sum it up, make sure to practice, prepare, and ask for support to nail the interview and get the job.

 We know it can be difficult to make a good first impression.
 Luckily, our interview coaches know how to help.